-Completely delete bad drivers from Windows, in 4 steps (all versions)
+How to uninstall drivers from Windows, in 5 steps

-Drivers are critical because without them you cannot fully use your Windows computers and devices.
-However, some drivers can be too old and incompatible with your version of Windows, or new and insufficiently tested.
-To get rid of errors, crashes and Blue Screens of Death, you need to remove the faulty driver that is causing problems.
-The procedure for doing that is not straightforward, and we explain it in this tutorial:
+Drivers are critical because you cannot fully use your computers and devices without them.
+However, some drivers can be too old and incompatible with your version of Windows or new and insufficiently tested.
+To get rid of errors, crashes, and Blue Screens of Death, you may need to delete the drivers that are causing problems.
+Here's how to uninstall drivers from Windows completely:

-Open the Device Manager.
-A quick way to do that is to search for the words "device manager" and click or tap the appropriate search results.
-Another is to open the Control Panel and go to Hardware and Sound, and then click the Device Manager link.
+Open the Device Manager: a quick way to do that, both in Windows 10 and Windows 7, is to search for the words "device manager" and click or tap the appropriate search results.

-Step 2.
-Find the device or the hardware component with the faulty driver

 Step 3.
+Find the device or hardware component with the faulty drivers

-Access the properties of the hardware component with the faulty driver
+Step 4.
+Open the properties of the hardware device with the bad drivers

 Right-click or press-and-hold (on a touchscreen) the name of the component with the problematic driver.
 In the menu that opens, choose Properties.

-Make sure that you check the box that says: "Delete the driver software for this device."
+In the Uninstall Device dialog window, make sure that you check the box that says: "Delete the driver software for this device."
 Then, click or tap Uninstall.
-If you do not check the box we mentioned, Windows does not completely delete the driver for that device, it keeps its files on the disk and uses them the next time it detects that hardware component.
+If you don't check the box we mentioned, Windows does not completely delete the driver for that device.
+Instead, it keeps the driver files on your PC and uses them the next time it detects your device.

-The faulty driver is now deleted, and the hardware component is gone from the Device Manager.
+The faulty driver is now deleted, and the device is gone from the Device Manager.
 You should be able to resume using your computer without the problems that you had.

 Which driver for which component caused you problems?

 We had problems with faulty drivers for video cards and wireless network cards, which caused crashes and instability.
-NVIDIA drivers were especially bad at times.
+Both AMD and NVIDIA drivers were especially bad at times.
 What about you?
-Which driver for which component caused you troubles?
-Comment below and let's share our stories with each other.
+What driver of which component caused you troubles?
+Comment below and let's talk.